Concurrent complex submissions

 With shop premises, whether landlord or tenant, it may be useful to calculate ITZA and with a Zone A £ rate value the rent.

 I have designed the ITZA Calculator.
-It calculates the area of each zone in terms of Zone A (ITZA), provides a total ITZA and with a Zone A £ value enables you to calculate the rent yearly and monthly.
+It calculates the area of each zone in terms of Zone A (ITZA), provides a total ITZA and with a Zone A £ value to calculate the rent yearly and monthly.
 The ITZA Calculator is free of charge to use and may be found at

 ITZA Calculator.